Canal Cruising 2019

 Monday dawned cloudy with sunny intervals and was quite breezy… just what you want crossing Pontcysyllte Aqueduct!
 There is a pheasant resident at the marina who woke me up at 5.00am.
 We left our moorings at 7.30am and had breakfast on the move.
 It was most certainly the right thing to do in leaving early.
 We didn’t meet a single boat on the Waterline section of the canal.
 It was quite breezy during our crossing of Pontcysyllte and it was difficult not to think that the wind would blow us over the edge even though we knew that this was an impossibility.
 We joined a queue for passage through Chirk Tunnel and when it was our turn to go through it was easier than when we were coming through in the opposite direction due to not going against the flow of water.

 The sky says it all in this photograph of returning across Pontcysyllte Aqueduct

 Local canalside Chirk resident

 The breeze had dropped, the sun came out and we were soon at New Marton Locks where, as there were no boats waiting to come up the locks Ange took a photograph of Paul and myself posing on the bottom gates with the Kodak Duaflex camera mentioned earlier.
 Ange had the original photograph on her mobile phone and gave us directions how to pose for the resulting photograph to be as close as possible to the original.

-Cyril Wood Senior (and Kodak Duaflex) and Jim Wood at Newmarton Top Lock in 1961
+Cyril Wood Senior (holding his Kodak Duaflex) and Jim Wood at Newmarton Top Lock in 1961